 We can investigate the facts of your case to determine whether or not you may have a viable negligent security claim through which you can seek compensation.
-At Lusk, Drasites & Tolisano, our knowledgeable premises liability attorneys can guide individuals through the legal process.Bringing a Negligent Security Claim against a Property Owner
+Our personal injury attorneys can guide individuals through the legal process.Filing a Negligent Security Claim

 Negligent security cases generally involve an individual being assaulted, raped, robbed, or harmed in some way.
 These incidents often take place at shopping malls, restaurants, nightclubs, parking garages, hotels, casinos, schools, churches, or apartment complexes.

-- Insufficient lighting in a parking lot or common area;
+- Insufficient lighting in a parking lot or common area

-- Inadequate locks that allow easy access for intruders;
+- Inadequate locks that allow easy access for intruders

-- Lack of security cameras;
+- Lack of security cameras

-- Lack of hired security; or
+- Lack of hired security

-- Insufficient video surveillance.
+- Insufficient video surveillance

 Business and property owners in Florida have a legal duty to provide safe premises to individuals who enter the land.
 This includes a duty to protect visitors from harm caused by intentional criminal acts of third parties when those acts are foreseeable.
 Thus, foreseeability is a key factor in these types of cases.

 In order to prevail in a negligent security claim, the plaintiff must establish the following elements.
-The property owner must have had a duty to provide basic security measures for the premises, the property owner must have breached this duty by failing to provide the security measures, the breach must have caused the victim's injuries, and the victim must have incurred damages as a result.
+The property owner must have had a duty to provide basic security measures for the premises, the property owner must have breached this duty by failing to provide the security measures, the breach must have caused the victim's injuries, and the victim must have incurred damages as a result.Damages for Negligent Security

 Violent crimes can have serious consequences.
 If a plaintiff can establish negligence by a property owner, he or she may be able to recover a wide range of damages, such as medical bills, pain and suffering, and lost income.